 Tubing Rollers make variable radius bends from giant radii down to about a 15 inch bend radius.
 They are used primarily for architectural work, but they are used in conjunction with a rotary draw tubing bender to work on various projects (think curved roofs, sweeping curve bow rails on boats, spiral staircases, and greenhouses.
 They range a lot in price from slow manual machines that can be had for slightly less than $1k to electric machines that can cost over $30k, like the one shown here.
 Photo Credit: Baileigh Industrial

-The Rogue Fabrication Model 600 tubing bender is a rotary draw tubing bender, and is extremely versatile.
-This machine can be up and running in your shop bending tube for about $800 USD including shipping, hydraulics, and a 180 degree die (depending on options).
+The Rogue Fabrication Model 600 metal tube and pipe bender is a rotary draw tubing bender, and is extremely versatile.
+This machine can be up and running in your shop bending tube for about $1300 USD including shipping, hydraulics, and a 180 degree die (depending on options).
 Unlike every other machine the M600 competes with, this machine can actually grow with your shop.
-You can upgrade the machine with faster hydraulics, an adjustable auto bend stop, specific pressure dies for unique bend geometry and specific materials, a thin wall attachment (TWA) and a backstop assembly for making repeat bend spacing.
-We also just released an affordable mandrel attachment as well, further expanding the thin wall capacity and improving bend quality over other similar benders.
+You can upgrade the machine with faster hydraulics, an adjustable auto bend stop, specific pressure dies for unique bend geometry and specific materials, and a backstop assembly for making repeat bend spacing.
+We also have an affordable mandrel attachment as well, expanding the thin wall capacity and improving bend quality over other benders.
+No other tubing bender in the world can be CONVERTED into a mandrel bender.
 There will never be a more affordable or more versatile machine to start your business with.

 This is the economical option.
 You can upgrade the frame to our thicker xHD frame (overkill unless you are bending 2.00 x .250 DOM!), chose the die you want, choose assembly if you want it to arrive ready for work, etc. You can also upgrade the die that comes with the machine to have pressure rollers, which makes the machine a little easier to use and more versatile, but is not needed for bending regular steel tube.
 This comes with everything you need except hydraulics.
 Add the economical air/hydraulic ram and you will be ready to bend tube with compressed air!